 The Commonwealth is responsible for the construction, restoration and maintenance of the highways and bridges in the 40,000 mile state highway system, including certain city streets that are a part of the state highway system.
 Assistance for the maintenance and construction of local roads and bridges is provided to municipalities through grants of financial aid.
 Highway maintenance costs, construction costs and assistance grants are paid from the Motor License Fund.
-Other special funds, including the Public Transportation Assistance Fund, the Public Transportation Trust Fund and the State Lottery Fund provide funding for mass transit programs.
+Other special funds, including the Public Transportation Assistance Fund, the Public Transportation Trust Fund, the Multimodal Transportation Fund and the State Lottery Fund provide funding for mass transit and other modes of transportation.

 Act 89 of 2013, provided dedicated additional funding for highway and bridges through the incremental uncapping of the Oil Company Franchise Tax (OCFT) and the indexing of vehicle and driver services fees.
 Act 89 also restructured Act 44 of 2007 Pennsylvania Turnpike Commission payment distributions.
-Beginning in fiscal year 2015, the annual \$200 million highway and bridge distribution by the Pennsylvania Turnpike Commission is being redirected to transit, resulting in annual distributions to transit of \$450 million.
+Beginning in fiscal year 2015, the annual \$200 million highway and bridge distribution by the Pennsylvania Turnpike Commission is being redirected to transit, resulting in annual distributions to mass transit of \$450 million.